statespacedev/statespace/docs/source/index.rst

 particle.py
 -------------

-particle filters, sequential monte carlo sampling processors.
+particle filters, sequential monte carlo sampling processors. sampling here is random, not deterministic as in the sigmapoint processor. and the idea of resampling and growing new particles comes to the fore. the particles are random and new ones can be introduced freely.

 .. automodule:: processors.particle
     :members: